An anthology of Khushwant Singh’s best writings on his favourite subjects

 Only he could share with you his intense experience of nudo-phobia suffered in Sweden, his acute observation of Indian whoremongers when abroad, scandals amongst the literati and glitterati – H.G.
 Wells as a compulsive fornicator or Georges Simenon hammering away at his typewriter (and his women) at the age of eighty are only a few revelations.
 Definitely a book you can’t afford to miss!

-Ashok Chopra has occupied some of the hottest seats in the Indian book trade – executive editor of Vikas Publishing House, vice-president of Macmillan India, publishing director of UBS Publishers, executive director and publisher of the India Today Book Club and Books Today as well as chief executive and publisher of HarperCollins India.
-He is currently the chief executive officer of Hay House Publishers India and lives in New Delhi.
+Bestselling author of A Scrapbook of Memories: My Life with the Rich, the Famous and the Scandalous and Of Love and other Sorrows: Ten Modernists, Ashok Chopra has occupied some of the best seats in the Indian book trade – executive editor of Vikas Publishing House, vice-president of Macmillan India, publishing director of UBS Publishers, executive director and publisher of the India Today Book Club and Books Today as well as chief executive and publisher of HarperCollins India.
+He is currently the chief executive officer of Hay House Publishers India and lives in Gurgaon, near New Delhi.

 Khushwant Singh is India’s best-known writer and columnist.
 He has been founder–editor of Yojana, and editor of the Illustrated Weekly of India, The National Herald and The Hindustan Times.
 He is also the author of several books which include the novels Train to Pakistan, I Shall Not Hear the Nightingale, Delhi and Burial at Sea; the classic two-volume A History of the Sikhs; and a number of translations and non-fiction books on Sikh religion and culture, Delhi, nature, current affairs and Urdu poetry.